Åke Senning: Scientific achievements

 On 14 April 1969, Senning performed the first heart transplantation in Switzerland, and shortly afterwards the second.
 He refrained from further heart transplants, stating that a heart transplant was not a surgical problem but a pharmaceutical one.
 Thus, regular heart transplants were not performed in Züriche until ten years later, when cyclosporine, which brought the clinical breakthrough of heart transplantation, was available.
-Nevertheless, Senning's already perfected surgical technique of heart transplantation is astonishing.
-Christiaan Barnard, the great South African heart surgeon, needed seven hours for the first heart transplant, whereas Senning needed three hours for the first and only two hours for the second, and this already in 1969!
-Senning's students thus opened the way for the introduction of heart transplantation in Switzerland.